96B LIBERICA PROJECT

 Since 2016

-96B has been working with Coffea liberica (and Excelsa) long before its current hype.
+96B has been working with Coffea liberica and Coffea excelsa long before their current hype.
 In 2016, we asked a family in Lam Ha, Lam Dong, to collect and process a 100% Liberica lot, a request unheard of at the time.
 This partnership, with 96B team spearheading the fermentation process, continued for five years until the septuagenarian farmers decided to retire.
 These very first lots were sweet and juicy, but still patchy in terms of consistency.

-Nevertheless, we decided to use Liberica in our espresso, cold brew, and as a single-origin pourover, introducing our customers to the limitless potential of Liberica.
+Nevertheless, we decided to use Liberica & Excelsa in our espresso, cold brew, and as a single-origin pourover, introducing our customers to the limitless potential of Liberica & Excelsa.

 We could have kept it niche, but Vietnamese Liberica & Excelsa are too good to not share with the world.

 The problem?
-Producing one ton of green Liberica is not difficult.
-Selling Liberica only as a "rare species", without paying attention to quality, is easy.
+Producing one ton of green Liberica or Excelsa is not difficult.
+Selling these coffees only as "rare species", without paying attention to quality, is easy.

 But scaling quantity AND improving quality is a whole different game.
 And a long one.

-As Liberica is not a commonly grown species and hasn't been treated as a crop since early 20th century, finding a growing region with a meaningful supply of cherries was our bottleneck.
+As Liberica & Excelsa are not a commonly grown species and haven't been treated as viable crops since early 20th century, finding a growing region with a meaningful supply of cherries was our bottleneck.

 Thus, 96B Liberica Project was born.

 Our mission?
-To turn Vietnamese Liberica, and Liberica & Excelsa everywhere else, into a sustainable, approachable, delicious coffee crop, available worldwide.
+To turn Vietnamese Liberica & Excelsa, and Liberica & Excelsa everywhere else, into a sustainable, approachable, delicious coffee crop, available worldwide.

 We are here to Redefine Vietnamese Coffee.
 And 96B Liberica Project is our key step towards this goal.